Zilch (electromagnetism): History

-The full answer to the aforementioned question seems to have been given for the first time in 2022, where the symmetries of the standard Maxwell action underlying the conservation of all zilches were found.
-According to this work, there is a hidden invariance algebra of free Maxwell equations in potential form that is related to the conservation of all zilches.
+The full answer to the question was given for the first time by Letsios in 2022, where the symmetries of the standard Maxwell action underlying the conservation of all zilches were found.
+According to Letsios, a hidden invariance algebra of free Maxwell equations in potential form is related to the conservation of all zilches.
+Letsios derived all Lipkin's zilches using Noether's theorem from the standard electromagnetic action functional, in contrast to previous works that made use of non-standard action functionals.